ark1375/K-modem_Optimization/README.md

 ### A Tour of the Code<br>
 > _**Note:** Reading this section is optional, skip to [How to use](#how-to-use-1) if not interestead._<br>

-I won't go deep into details of the code (for that, refer to [Technical Details](TechincalDetails.md#problem_description)) but I will give you enough information to be able to understand the basic idea of it.<br>
+Getting into the detail of the code is beyond the scope of this text (for that, refer to [Technical Details](TechincalDetails.md#problem_description)).
+However, some basic explanation about the available classes and their important methods seems necessary.<br>
-I will begin with explaining the important classes.<br>
 * __The Polygon Class__
-    As the name implies, Using this class you can import your polygons into the program.
-Note that the programs design is based  on **Importing the Polygons** and not to create them on sight using code or GUI.<br><br>
+    As the name implies, this class represents the main geometry structure that the program handles.
+Using this class you can import your polygons inside the program.
+Note that the design pattern of this code is based on **_Importing the Polygons_**, not creating them inside the program using code or GUI.<br><br>
-You can create polygons in two ways.
+You can import the polygons in two ways.
+    > The XML files that are mentioned in this text is the geometry file format created by JTS TestBuilder.

-    - Using empty constructor to build an object and reading the poygon later.
+    - Using the empty constructor to build an object and importing the poygon using `obj.readPolygonXML(path)` or `obj.readPolygonWKT(path)` methods.<br>
+    Using XML file:
         ```java
         Polygon pl = new Polygon();
         pl.readPolygonXML(path);
         ```
-    - Passing path directly to the constructor.
+        Using WKT file:
         ```java
-        Polygon pl = new Polygon(path);
-        ```
-    Polygon class can read XML files created by JTS TestBuilder.
-It is also compatible with WKT files.
-But in order to take advantage of WKT you need to create an empty object and use `readPolygonWKT` method to read WKT directly (check out the box bellow).<br>
-    ```java
         Polygon pl = new Polygon();
         pl.readPolygonWKT(path);
         ```
+    - Passing the polygon's XML file path directly to the constructor.
+        ```java
+        Polygon pl = new Polygon(path);
+        ```
+        > :warning:  This method only works for XML files created by JTS TestBuilder.
+The program won't accept WKT file path in the constructor.

     Future updates may include support for common CAD file formats like .DXF or .DWG.

+    Because this class uses JTS Polygon structure to handle the geometry, you can retrive a JTS Polygon directly from the class using `obj.getPoly();` method.
+In addition, if you are not satesifed with the provided methods of importing the polygons, you can use `obj.setPoly(poly);` method for directly setting the polygon.
+You need to pass a JTS Polygon object as the parameter.

 * **The Moedem Class**
 You won't need to use this class directly.
 Just know that this is K-Modem class.
 Every modem will have a Peneteration Rate (_k_) and a 2D cordinate (_x_ and _y_).